I got an email recently from a retired procurement forester.

 Sawmill: This is the final destination to where the logs are shipped and processed.
-At the end of the day, the saw mill is the ultimate source of funds that pays all the parties involved.
-In most cases, the mill will pay one lump sum to the Wood Dealer, who then pays the logger, land owner, themselves, and any other parties involved.
+At the end of the day, the sawmill is the ultimate source of funds that pay all the parties involved.
+In most cases, the mill will pay one lump sum to the Wood Dealer, who then pays the logger, landowner, themselves, and any other parties involved.

 There are several variables that can have a big influence over the value of the standing timber on any property.
 Sometimes the value will be more than enough to justify a harvest, and sometimes it won't.